-- The County should develop greenways through voluntary negotiations or contributions. - The County should encourage non-profits to work with local landowners to secure easements and establish a method to receive and hold financial contributions for greenways. - The County should determine a policy to incorporate the use of existing and future utility easements for public use greenways.
+- The County should develop greenways through voluntary negotiations or contributions. - The County should encourage non-profits to work with local landowners to secure easements and establish a method to receive and hold financial contributions for greenways. - Greenway easements should be procured in conjunction with sewer and/or utility easements when a project is proposed for an area identified as a possible greenway route.